wp-plugins/add-headers/readme.txt

 = I cannot find the settings page! =

 This is because there isn't a settings page in the WordPress administration panel.
-The plugin can be configured by adding a small code snippet in the `functions.php` file of the theme or in a custom plugin.
+However, the plugin can be configured by adding a small code snippet in the `functions.php` file of the theme or in a custom plugin.

-There are absolutely no plans to implement a settings page in future releases.
-This feature is out of the question.
-Please do not rate the plugin for something that is clearly not offered or planned.

-Please study the 'Description' page for information about the plugin options.
+There are no plans to implement a settings page in future releases.
+This happens because we need a great amount of flexibility which cannot be offered by a web based user interface.
+Nevertheless, configuration requires very basic coding skills.
+Please check the description page for more details about the available settings and sample code.

 = How do I know if the plugin is working?
 It does not notify me in any way! =

-The plugin won't raise any fancy popups telling you that it's working!
+By design, this plugin won't notify you about anything.
 You will have to check the actual HTTP response headers.
 Knowing how to do it is a mandatory requirement and is beyond the scope of the support that can be provided to you by the plugin author.
+However, you can easily find relevant tutorials and online or offline tools to help you with this.

+The description page contains some simple instructions about how to do some basic testing using `curl`.

 = How can I customize the options or the plugin functionality? =

 Please study the 'Description' page.
+All the information you need exists there.

 The plugin options can be customized by adding a small code snippet in the `functions.php` file of your theme.
 Moreover, the plugin functionality can be further customized by attaching filtering functions to the available filter hooks.